Skip to main content

 This chart helps you evaluate what happens to subscriptions after a cancellation attempt — whether they stayed active, churned, or are still pending renewal.
 This way you can get insight into whether retention is holding long-term or just delaying churn.

-You can view this data by number of subscriptions or by estimated revenue.
-By default, the data is displayed by number of subscriptions.
+You can view this data by the number of subscriptions or by estimated revenue.
+By default, the data is displayed by the number of subscriptions.

 The report groups the outcomes by final cancellation result: